 The cumulative rate's companion - the cumulative risk - is defined as the probability that an individual will develop the disease in question during a certain age span, in the absence of other causes of death.
 If the cumulative risk in an age range is less than 10%, as is the case with most tumours, it can be approximated very well by the cumulative rate.
 Table 7.2 shows the correction needed to convert the cumulative rate into the cumulative risk.
-For values of less than 10%, the difference between the two is small.
+For values under 10%, the difference between the two is small.
 The precise mathematical relationship between the cumulative rate and the cumulative risk is as follows:

-cumulative risk = 1 - exp(-cumulative rate)
+cumulative risk = $1 - \exp(-\text{cumulative rate})$

-Continuing with our example, the cumulative risk is 4.9%, and thus the estimated risk for a female in Bucaramanga of developing breast cancer between the ages of 0 and 74 years is estimated as 5.0%.
-In other words, approximately 1 in 20 females would develop breast cancer in this city in Colombia within the specified lifetime, assuming no other causes of death.
+Continuing with our example, the cumulative risk is 5.86%, and thus the estimated risk for a male in Haut-Rhin of developing lung cancer between the ages of 0 and 74 years is estimated as 5.9%.
+In other words, approximately 1 in 17 males would develop lung cancer in the defined region within the specified lifetime, assuming no other causes of death.

 Table 7.2.
-Conversion of cumulative rates, 100x, into the corresponding cumulative risks, 100(1- $e^{-x}$ ) 100 x 0.1 0.5 1.0 5.0 7.0 10.0 15.0 20.0 30.0 40.0 50.0 100(1-e-×) 0.1 0.499 0.995 4.88 6.76 9.52 13.93 18.13 25.92 32.97 39.35
+Conversion of cumulative rates, 100x, into the corresponding cumulative risks, 100(1-e-ˇ) 100x 0.1 0.5 1.0 5.0 7.0 10.0 15.0 20.0 30.0 40.0 50.0 39.35 100(1-e ^{-x}) 0.1 0.499 0.995 4.88 6.76 9.52 13.93 18.13 25.92 32.97 3

 The cumulative rate has two principal advantages over the age-standardized rate.
 First, because it is a form of direct standardization, the problem of choosing an arbitrary reference population is eliminated.
-Second, as an approximation of the cumulative risk, it has a greater intuitive appeal and is more directly interpretable as a measurement of lifetime risk, assuming no other causes of death.
+Second, as an approximation of the cumulative risk, it has a greater intuitive appeal, and is more directly interpretable as a measurement of lifetime risk, assuming no other causes of death.